alexjbuck/blog/content/blog/2025-04-16_tactical-platform-data-interface.md

 This however, _creates_ `friction` for the aircrew responsible for recording this data rather than reducing it.
 This way of dividing data extraction fails to under the first of our two-fold problems.

+Our ideal data extraction tooling would be something that adds minimal time to post-flight duties, automates as many tasks as possible, and makes any human input so intuitive that you don't even need a checklist.
+The final challenge, regarding pressure to complete the process can be assisted by providing a clear dashboard or visibility layer to whether or not the data from a flight was actually recorded.

+This baseline tooling should be extensible such that domain-aligned processing can "hook" into it and access the relevant information while the _user interface_ is platform aligned for the benefit of the platform operator.

+## Cronus

+Architecture for platform aligned data extraction.